Gold Duke of Edinburgh's award

-Pupils enrol onto the award at the start of A3 (year 12).
+Pupils enrol onto the DofE programme at the start of A3 (year 12).
 Walking expeditions take place in the Brecon Beacons and in Snowdonia.

-The Award’s strength lies in broadening the education of its candidates and offering opportunities not available in the classroom.
+The DofE programme's strength lies in broadening the education of its candidates and offering opportunities not available in the classroom.
 Universities and employers hold the Gold level of the Award in very high regard, giving holders an advantage in a competitive world.

-The Duke of Edinburgh Bronze Award is a great introduction to the scheme and encourages pupils to become self sufficient, motivated and adventurous.
+The Bronze Duke of Edinburgh's Award is a great introduction to the DofE and encourages pupils to become self sufficient, motivated and adventurous.